init4tech/trevm/README.md

 - searchers
 - any other transaction simulation usecase

+## Note on Trevm Versioning

+Trevm generally uses [semantic versioning](https://semver.org/).
+However, we also strive to indicate the MAJOR version of revm in the MINOR version of trevm.
+For example, trevm `0.19.x` SHOULD BE compatible with revm `19.x.x`.
+In general, we will try to maintain compatibility with the latest revm version, and will not backport trevm fixes to older trevm or revm versions.
+It is generally not advised to use old revm versions, as the EVM is a living spec.

 ## Limitations

 Trevm is a work in progress and is not feature complete.
 In particular, trevm